wavesplatform/docs.wavesplatform/docs/en/ride/v5/readme.md

 Using these actions, you can change the amount of the lease, in particular, withdraw a part of the leased funds.
 If you cancel a lease for a larger amount and create a new lease for a smaller amount with the same recipient in the same script invocation, the recipient's generating balance decreases by the difference.
 Otherwise, if you send two separate transactions: a Lease Cancel transaction and a Lease transaction, the generating balance decreases by the amount of the canceled lease immediately and increases by the amount of the new lease after 1000 blocks.

 Added the function [calculateLeaseId](/en/ride/v5/functions/built-in-functions/blockchain-functions#calculateleaseid) that calculates ID of the lease formed by the `Lease` structure.

+## Import Libraries

+Added the ability to create script libraries containing definitions of functions and variables, and import them to other scripts.
+When compiling a dApp script, account or asset script that contains imports, the used functions and variables from libraries are added to the compiled script.
+[More about library import](/en/ride/advanced/import)